starkfell/100DaysOfIaC/articles/day.79.AZDO-Teams-Integrate-Pt2.md

 **Figure 7**.
 Select organization for Azure Pipelines integration

-Clicking the Azure Pipelines icon below the chat interface.
+Clicking the Azure Pipelines icon below the chat interface reveals a search feature for pipelines and releases.

 ![007](../images/day79/007.png)

 **Figure 8**.
 Search releases in Azure Pipelines from Teams

 From the search box at the top of the Teams client, you'll see I can also query release info from Azure Pipelines.

 ![010](../images/day79/010.png)

 **Figure 9**.
 Release search from Teams